serverless/blog/posts/2017-04-12-serverless-v1.11.0.md

       - cloudwatchLog: '/aws/lambda/alarms'
 ```

-Additional to that you can add a `filter` configuration so that the Lambda function is only triggered when the log in your log group matches the filter:
+You can also add a `filter` configuration so that the Lambda function is only triggered when the appended log in your log group matches the `filter`:

 ```yml
 functions: